ibexa/documentation-user/docs/personalization/filters.md

 ![Boost filter example](img/boost_example.png "Boost filter example")

-Item boosting requires that the personalization service is fed with both item and user attribute data.
+Item boosting requires that the Personalization service is fed with both item and user attribute data.
 For more information about importing data, see [Importing data](content_import.md).